Streaming Codecs for Video and Audio: What Broadcasters Need to Know in 2024

 AV1

-Major tech players are Amazon, Netflix, Cisco, Microsoft, Google, and Mozilla came together to form the Alliance for Open Media.
+Major tech players Amazon, Netflix, Cisco, Microsoft, Google, and Mozilla came together to form the Alliance for Open Media.
 They then created AV1, which is a royalty-free and open-source alternative.

 It is designed to be more efficient than H.264 and H.265.
 It works well with high-quality content but has long encoding times, making it more expensive to use.